storj/docs/app/dcs/code/partner-program-tools/page.md

 ## Partner Program

-The Storj Partner Ecosystem enables developers to build Storj DCS Connectors, which their customers can use to store data on Storj DSC.
+The Storj Partner Ecosystem enables developers to build Storj Connectors, which their customers can use to store data on Storj DSC.

 The data itself is client-side encrypted, however we are able to measure the aggregate volume of storage and bandwidth usage.
-When a user of a Storj DCS Connector stores data in a bucket, we are able to give the partner attribution for the stored data and the used bandwidth for the Connector Integration, and provide programmatic revenue share.
+When a user of a Storj Connector stores data in a bucket, we are able to give the partner attribution for the stored data and the used bandwidth for the Connector Integration, and provide programmatic revenue share.

 You can learn more about our partner program [here](https://www.storj.io/partners/).